juanfernandes/juanfernandes-uk/src/now/now.md

 subheading: What I'm currently up to
 introClass: now
 permalink: "/now/index.html"
-date: 2021-03-03T00:00:00Z
+date: 2021-03-15T00:00:00Z

 ---
 ### Work

+* Finished my contract at Defra.
+* Started my new permanent role as a Frontend UI Developer at Intelliflo, It's a fully remote position, great company and some pretty good benefits.
-* Continuing work on the redesign of the property listings website.
-The design is now all finished, unless any amends are needed.
-I have built the homepage template and will be starting work on the search results template this week.
+* Finished work on the redesign of the property listings website.
+The searvh results and property details templates were finished and handed over to the client for integration.
-* Continuing my contract at Defra.
-It's a 3-month contract working on an internal project as an Interaction Designer.

 ### Reading